chrismorley498/Puma560ManipulatorAlgorithmsDemonstration/README.md

 # Puma560ManipulatorAlgorithmsDemonstration
 This repo contains a Simulink (Simscape) model and supporting MATLAB scripts to analyse how different non-linear control methods can be used to control the PUMA 560.
 There are both force and position control algorithms.
-Force control algorithms, when run, demonstrate the manipulator's ability to interact with the environment in a stable manor.
+Make sure to run the entire InitializationScript.m before running the model and then to run the appropriate section to setup the corret environment depending on which control law you use.
+The active control law can be selected by using the drop down list in the Simulink model.

 A description of some of the most notable algorithms can be found below.